brentwalther/brentwalther.github.io/_posts/2020-06-03-kody-west-overgrown-review.md

 ---
-tags: ["albumreview"]
-heroimage: kody_west_overgrown_522x522.jpg
 album: Overgrown
 artist: Kody West
+heroimage: kody_west_overgrown_522x522.jpg
+rating: 3
 ratingword: Decent.
-rating: 3
+tags:
+- albumreview
 ---
 This release (from Mar 2020) slipped by me somehow.
 Having not heard from Kody West in quite some time, I was excited to learn there was new music.
 While I didn't dislike this album, the overtones of it were much darker than his